lima-vm/lima/README.md

 ### Help wanted
 :pray:
 - Performance optimization
-- More guest distros
 - Windows hosts
-- virtio-fs to replace virtio-9p-pci aka virtfs (work has to be done on QEMU repo)
 - [vsock](https://github.com/apple/darwin-xnu/blob/xnu-7195.81.3/bsd/man/man4/vsock.4) to replace SSH (work has to be done on QEMU repo)

 ## FAQs & Troubleshooting